When I heard that my study abroad friends wanted to head to Thailand on our Spring Break my first thought was, “…Why?”

 The infamous Bangla Road also made for a great night of partying!
 The DJ was great, and made dancing with the other tourists amazing fun, and I had the time of my life.
 And in true Thailand fashion, drinks were endless!

 But aside from the Patong parties, Phuket had a lot of other interesting cultural things to do.
 We took a day tour around the island that led us to the Big Buddha, Old Phuket, Wat Chalong, and some scenic viewpoints like Kata Viewpoint.

-The islands were the final stray for me.
-Even after being surprised by Bangkok and Phuket as a whole, I still did not want to go these dumb islands.
+Visiting the islands were the final straw for me.
+Even after being surprised by Bangkok and Phuket as a whole, I still did not want to go those darn islands.
 In my mind there was absolutely no way they could live up to all of the impossible praise that is constantly rained upon them.

 But, like this trip, somehow I ended up going.

 We took an island tour for 2300฿ per person, which I thought was way too pricy when I paid.
 It left at 12PM, and had an itinerary of Ko Phi Phi, Ko Phi Phi Leh, Monkey Beach, the Viking Wreckage, and Maya Bay.
 I got on the boat with very low expectations.
 And, surprise: